 Note: This guide is available as a resource, but should not be construed or relied upon in any way as legal or tax accounting advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations regarding laws applicable to your site or business.
 If you have questions about collecting taxes, you can consult with a tax advisor.

-- You must be located in the United States and sell in the US to use this feature.
+- You'll need to be located in the United States and sell in the US to use this feature.
 If you sell outside the US, you can set manual tax rates for international orders.

 - It’s not possible to add product tax categories to member areas subscriptions, so these subscriptions are taxed at the standard sales tax rate.